Why Do Gaming Laptops Look So Bad?

 Generally, gaming laptop manufacturers choose flashy logos that stand out in order to attract the attention of potential buyers and make them feel like they are buying something advanced and futuristic.

-Keeping in mind the reasoning above, it makes perfect sense that large bold logos would be more appealing to teenagers and students.
+Considering the above reasoning, it makes perfect sense that large bold logos would appeal to teenagers and students more.

 3. The Keyboards Can Be Unusual